TeemuKoivisto/google-oauth-drive-example/README.md

 4. Go to `http://localhost:5174/login`
 5. Click `Log in`
 6. Click any of the buttons
-7. Follow consent screen, bybass the warning if it says the account is not trusted
+7. Follow consent screen, bybass the warning if it says "Google hasn't verified this account"
 8. You should see a list of files